Virginia Medical Marijuana FAQ

 1. Buy marijuana from dispensaries in the State of Virginia

-2. Possess Marijuana and Marijuana Products in the State of Virginia
+2. Possess marijuana and marijuana products in Virginia

-3. Consume Marijuana and Marijuana Products in the State of Virginia
+3. Consume marijuana and marijuana products in Virginia

 How do I get a Virginia Medical Marijuana Card?

-To obtain your Virginia Medical Marijuana card, you need to have a Virginia Medical Marijuana doctor confirm that you suffer from one or more of the qualifying conditions and recommend Medical Marijuana to you.
+To obtain your medical marijuana card in Virginia, you must be diagnosed, by a licensed Virginia physician, with a medical condition that the physician deems can benefit from medical marijuana treatment.
 Our staff at Virginia Marijuana Card is here to simplify the process, connecting you with a certified doctor and filing all your necessary paperwork!